 Need to target the right ISVs, opportunities need to be handed to the right partner type.
 Boost market performance and find the people who want to have those conversations.

-At Kingpin, we emphasise the importance of balancing quantity and quality when choosing partners.
+At The Marketing Practice, we emphasise the importance of balancing quantity and quality when choosing partners.

 Microsoft’s partners have all been handpicked to a specific criterion.
 They need to be Azure experts, have certain qualifications, certifications, experience, and resources.
 Currently, this may limit capacity in each market, but it is better to pick 4-5 suitable partners in each (for a company of Microsoft’s size).
 To find these suitable partners, Microsoft looks at: